 Dog Attacks Cause Serious Injuries

 According to the Centers for Disease Control (CDC), 4.5 million people are bitten by dogs each year.
 Children are the most common victims of dog bites.
 Fifty percent of the victims of fatal dog attacks in the US in 2012 were children.
-Perhaps most disturbingly, 79 percent of these victims were children ages two years or younger.
-Children are especially vulnerable to dog attacks because children’s bodies, especially the head and neck areas, are fragile and more easily injured during attacks.
+Perhaps most disturbingly, 79 percent of these victims were children aged two years or younger.
+Children are especially vulnerable to dog attacks because of children’s bodies, especially the head and neck areas, are fragile and more easily injured during attacks.